 Come along and dive into the age-old Japanese marbling technique Suminagashi.
-Briefly, Suminagashi is all about creating patterns with brushes and ink on the surface of a water vessel, which are then carefully transferred onto paper.
+Briefly, Suminagashi is about creating patterns with brushes and ink on the surface of a water vessel, which are then carefully transferred onto paper.

-Suminagashi is a creative technique that is easy to use and everyone can participate in.
+Suminagashi is a creative technique that is easy to use and that everyone can participate in.
+It's a very meditative process, and you might be surprised at how immersed you become in the activity.

 Suminagashi technique originated in the Heian period in Japan (794-1185) and was used, among other things, to decorate paper for calligraphy, poetry and books.
 The technique is closely related to the Japanese aesthetic of wabi-sabi, which is about seeing beauty in the imperfect, the simple, and the perishable.